UMD-InformationChallenge/InfoChallengeBot/docs/index.md

 This project uses a dotenv file to pass "secret" information to the application.
 The most important of which is the discord bot token.
 Information about getting a bot token can be found here: https://discord.com/developers/applications

+Note: Some configuration items are Discord IDs, aka "snowflakes".
+You can find these in the Discord app when you enable "developer mode" for your profile.

 This bot requires the following:

 Scopes: